-Go to the Park or Swimming Pool: Frequently, being outside is more comfortable than holing up in a stifling hot house.
-Spend a day in a shaded forest or relaxing in the community pool so you can stay cool without running up the electricity bill.
+- Go to the Park or Swimming Pool: Frequently, being outside is more comfortable than holing up in a stifling hot house.
+Spend a day in a shaded forest or relax in the community pool so you can stay cool without running up the electricity bill.

 Maximize Your AC